Skip to content

 tool_approval:

-auto_approve_read_only: true
+auto_approve_read_only: false

 require_approval_for_write: true